xuankimtran/docs-1/pages/katalon-studio/docs/import-export-desired-capabilities.md

 			<td rowspan="2">
 				<p>Do as follows:</p>
 					<ol>
-						<li>Choose the driver you want to export its desired capabilities &gt; <a href="https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html#export-desired-capabilities">Export</a> it as JSON file.</li>
+						<li>Choose the driver with the desired capabilities you want to export &gt; <a href="https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html#export-desired-capabilities">Export</a> it as a JSON file.</li>
 						<li>Modify the JSON file if needed.</li>
 						<li>Choose the driver you want to import the desired capabilities &gt; <a href="https://docs.katalon.com/katalon-studio/docs/import-export-desired-capabilities.html#import-desired-capabilities">Import</a> the modified JSON file.</li>
 					</ol>